Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 6. S mall-scale lenses and lensing cross sections

-{\it Small-Scale Lenses and Lensing Cross Sections---} The capability of enhancing inner masses in two-component models also makes subhalos more efficient lenses and addresses the challenge reported in Ref.~\cite{Meneghetti:2020yif}, where the GGSL cross section, defined as the area enclosed by tangential caustics induced by subhalos, is an order of magnitude larger in observations.
+The capability of enhancing inner masses in two-component models makes subhalos more efficient lenses and addresses the challenge reported in Ref.~\cite{Meneghetti:2020yif}, where the GGSL cross section, defined as the area enclosed by tangential caustics induced by subhalos, was initially found to be an order of magnitude larger in observations.
+Refs.~\cite{Meneghetti:2022apr,Meneghetti:2023fug} further explored the effects of simulation resolution, AGN feedback, and galaxy formation models, etc., finding that the observed GGSL cross section remains a persistent factor of 3–6 times higher than predicted.
 This challenge remains difficult to reconcile with current models.
 Simulations with baryonic physics can increase subhalo densities, but the effect is often driven by one or two massive satellites and fails to robustly match observed statistics~\cite{2021MNRAS.505.1458B,2021MNRAS.504L...7R,Dutra:2024qac}.
 In SIDM, the core collapse has demonstrated potential, but achieving it across all subhalos with inner density slopes steeper than $r^{-2.5}$ remains challenging~\cite{Dutra:2024qac}.
 Moreover, when baryons are included, core-collapsed subhalos tend to enhance radial caustics rather than the tangential ones relevant for four-image systems~\cite{yang:2021kdf}.
-In contrast, mass segregation naturally increases the central densities and steepens the inner density slopes of subhalos.
-To facilitate comparison with the GGSL measurment in Ref.~\cite{Meneghetti:2020yif}, we fix the redshift of our host system at $z = 0.439$ and compute lensing properties by including all subhalos within a $5~{\rm Mpc}/h$ sphere.
-The lensing potential and deflection angles are primarily modeled analytically using the parametric SIDM halo profile developed in~\cite{Hou:2025gmv,yang:2023jwn}, which allows for efficient calculation of lensing observables across a wide range of halo masses and internal structures.
-See the Supplemental Material for details.
+In contrast, mass segregation naturally increases central densities, raising the enclosed mass above the critical surface density and enlarging the Einstein radii of SIDM halos.